Warckor/landing_page/README.md

-# landing_page
+# Landing Page
-Landing Page project from The Odin Project Bootcamp
+## Landing Page project from The Odin Project Bootcamp